xinwenfu/GenCyber/Python/README.md

 In the body of the *if* statement, the original value of x plus 1 is assigned to x in *x = x + 1*. x has the old value plus one. *y = y + " World"* concatenates the original string referred to by *y* with *" World"* and assign the new string to *y* back.

+##### print(x)
+##### print(y)
 We then use the function *print* provided by Python to print x and y.

+##### def circleArea(r):
-We just mentioned function.
+We just mentioned *print* is a function.
 We can actually define our own function.
-In the code, we use the keyword *def* to define our own function called *circleArea* to compute the area of circike with the radius denoted as *r*.
+In basics.py, we use the keyword *def* to define our own function called *circleArea* to compute the area of a circle with the parameter denoted as *r*, i.e., radius.
 Why do we need a function?
-When we want to calculate a the area of the circle repeatedly within a program, we don't want to write thepiece of code every time and everywhere we want to perform the calculaton.
-We define a function to this end so that every time when you want to use it you just actually call the function name providing the radius parameter.
+When we want to calculate the area of a circle repeatedly within a program, we don't want to write the piece of code every time and everywhere we want to perform the calculaton.
+We define a function to this end so that every time you want to use it we just actually call the function providing the radius parameter.
-In the example, we use indentation to indicate the function bodi, i.e. the code block that calculates the area of a circle.
+In the example, we use indentation to indicate the function body, i.e. the code block that calculates the area of a circle.
-In the function body, we first assign 3.14 to variable *PI* and then calculate the arrea, which is PI times r times r.
-Finally we return the calcualted *area*.
+In the function code blck, we first assign 3.14 to variable *PI* and then calculate the arrea, PI times r times r.
+Finally the function returns the calcualted *area*.

+##### area=circleArea(radius)
 Let's look at how we use this function.
 At line *radius=5*, we assign 5 to the variable radius.

-At line *area=circleArea(radius)*, we call the defined function *circleArea* and passes *radius* as the function's parameter.
+At line *area=circleArea(radius)*, we call the defined function *circleArea* and pass *radius* as the function's parameter.
 The function's variable *r* now has the value of *radius*.
 The function code uses this *r* to calcualte the area of the circle.
 So basically the function is used to do the computation given *r*.
 The calculation result is returned and assigned to *area*.

+##### print("Circle radius=%.2f, Area=%.2f" %(radius, area))
-After we get *area*, at *print("Circle radius=%.2f, Area=%.2f" %(radius, area))*, we do the print.
+After we get returned *area*, at *print("Circle radius=%.2f, Area=%.2f" %(radius, area))*, we print out the result.
-We use the % operator to format the output.
+We use the *%* operator to format the output.
 *%.2f* means when we print a number, we want 2 digit precision and print only two decimal places.

 We still have one problem left.
 When we run the given program,